If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

 To learn how to create these images, read the details included in this post about the 6 Tips to Help Your Pins Go Viral.

 If you ever look through the pages and boards of some of your favorite pinners, you might notice that they have a general look to them.
 They might use the same fonts or colors on all of their images.
 It is not because they aren’t creative.
 It is because they are selling a brand.
-Eventually, you will start to recognize the people you follow just from the font or the overlay on their images.
+Eventually, you will start recognizing the people you follow just from the font or the overlay on their images.

 8. Group Boards

-In the past group boards were an important part of a pining strategy.
+In the past, group boards were an essential part of a pining strategy.
 In June 2018, Pinterest announced that pins to group boards might receive less visibility as they are devaluing group boards.
 The reason is that group boards were never intended to be used for traffic.
 Instead, they were to be for collaboration only.
 For example, a bride may invite her wedding planner and friends to pin to one board so they can share ideas for her upcoming wedding.

-Even though many boards are no longer working, some boards that have few contributors and very niched content are still doing very well.
+Even though many boards are no longer working, some boards with few contributors and very niched content are still doing very well.
 If you want to try to find some of these boards, you can do so.
 But, keep in mind that many boards are no longer accepting contributors due to these changes.

 One way to find boards you can visit pingroupie and search through the list.
 However, I have found that they are not maintaining that site as well as they have in the past, so it may not be up to date.

 Another way to find group boards is to search for people who pin the content related to your topic.
 To start, search for your topic on Pinterest.
 Then, click on the PEOPLE link.